AI4LAM/awesome-ai4lam/README.md

 ## Community

 The AI4LAM community's home page is [https://ai4lam.org](https://ai4lam.org/).
 The secretariat and other contact addresses can be found at the [_About_](https://sites.google.com/view/ai4lam/about) page.

+## Contributions

+Your help and participation in enhancing this awesome list are very much welcome!
+Please use the [issue ticket system](https://github.com/AI4LAM/awesome-ai4lam/issues) to request additions or changes, or to make other contributions to this repository.
+For more information, please visit the [guidelines for contributing](CONTRIBUTING.md).

 ## License